MoMA Studio: Beyond the Cut-Out

 Le Métier de Matisse

 Artist Elaine Reichek uses archival images, cultural ephemera, and textile samples to trace the migration of Matisse’s cut-outs through both fine art and popular culture contexts over time.
-This installation takes the form of a dynamic, evolving environment, mimicking the nature of Matisse’s, Reichek’s, and other artists’ studios.
-Visitors are encouraged to engage with the visual vocabulary and library of Matisse resources on display, using suggested prompts and a color collage activity designed by Reichek.
+This installation takes the form of a dynamic, evolving environment, echoing the nature of Matisse’s, Reichek’s, and other artists’ studios.
+Visitors are encouraged to engage with the visual vocabulary and library of Matisse resources on display, through suggested prompts and a color collage activity designed by Reichek.

 Exploring the Cut-Out through Bookmaking